 Visit Ayutthaya and The Temples of Bangkok

 A Buddhist land with a rich heritage, Thailand is home to over 40,000 temples, each one with a unique past and fascinating story.
 Truly spectacular, the ancient Siamese capital of Ayutthaya, a UNESCO World Heritage Site, is a captivating complex of archaeological treasures, Buddhist monastery ruins and reconstructed historical buildings from the once bustling metropolis of Ayutthaya.
-Longboat river cruises or walking tours are a great way to explore this historic area, located just north of Bangkok.
+Longboat river cruises or walking itineraries are a great way to explore this historic area, located just north of Bangkok.
 In the heart of the country's capital, many more tantalising temples await - including Wat Phra Kaew and the Grand Palace, Wat Pho and its reclining Buddha, and Wat Arun, otherwise known as the Temple of Dawn.
-Enjoy guided tours or simply stroll solo, soaking up the scenery and history.
+Enjoy guided itineraries or simply stroll solo, soaking up the scenery and history.

 Be Charmed by Chiang Mai